Prerequisites, Requirements & Application Process

 - If accepted into the ND program, you will be required to undergo a criminal background check (CBC) and give permission for the results to be provided to SCNM.
 All expenses associated with the CBC are the responsibility of the applicant.
 The offer of admission will not be considered final until completion of the background check, with results deemed acceptable by SCNM.

-Spring 2019 start (early April): October 1 priority deadline
+Spring 2019 start (early April): Still accepting applications

 The Admissions Committee makes the final decision regarding an applicant’s admission.
 The decision may be one of the following: